spamegg1/unix-sml/README.md

 we have a problem similar to the above; these cases need to be `NONE` and `SOME(...)`.
 (So in this case [`FS.readDir`](https://smlfamily.github.io/Basis/os-file-sys.html#SIG:OS_FILE_SYS.readDir:VAL) has changed.)

 There are many nested functions calling each other, and recursion, here, not to mention the total lack of type signatures to figure things out, it was tough taking them out and making it still work.
-The author really has a messy style.
+The author really has a messy C-ish style.

 Anyway, it all type-checks and compiles!
 Now for the big showdown: